gasvaktin/gasvaktin/README.md

 	cd scripts
 	python pricer.py

 This updates the pretty `vaktin/gas.json` and the minified `vaktin/gas.min.json` with newest price data from the oil companies webpages.
-The script `pricer.py` is run daily and changes if any are automatically commited to the repository.
+The script `pricer.py` is run daily and price changes if any are automatically commited to the repository.

 ## Origination of data